Your Last Paycheck

 Before a book is released publicly, there is a small window where it can still become stronger.

 The Advance Reader Team is a select group of early readers who receive the manuscript before publication and offer thoughtful, real-world feedback.
-Their insights help refine clarity, strengthen structure, and ensure the final version is genuinely useful for the people who will rely on it during their owntransition.
+Their insights help refine clarity, strengthen structure, and ensure the final version is genuinely useful for the people who will rely on it during their own transition.

 If you would like to: